Configuring LDAP¶

 - Permissions: mapping LDAP groups to Dependency-Track teams

-- Configuring OIDC: alternative to LDAP using OpenID Connect
+- Configuring OpenID Connect: alternative to LDAP using OpenID Connect

-- Configuring Internal CA: trust internal TLS certificates for LDAPS
+- Configuring internal CA trust: trust internal TLS certificates for LDAPS